+(iii) to cause Power 2 not to incur or suffer to exist any Indebtedness(iv) that [the Obligor/Sponsor (as defined in the Facility Agreement)] other than pursuant to that certain Facility Agreement dated the date hereof and executed by Power 2, the Beneficiary and the Co-Agents named therein (the AFacility Agreement@).

-(as defined in the Facility Agreement) will remain at all times the sole managing member of .
+(iv) that the Guarantor will remain at all times the sole managing member of Power 2 each of [Asset LLC and Transferor LLC].

+(C) The covenant of the Guarantor set forth in Section 5.02(b) of the Long-Term Credit Agreement, dated as of May 18, 2000, by and among the Guarantor, Citibank, N.A. and The Chase Manhattan Bank, as Co-Administrative Agents thereunder, and Citibank, N.A., as Paying Agent there under (the ACredit Agreement@) (as amended prior to the date hereof in accordance with the terms of the Credit Agreement and together with the relevant provisions of any other Section or Sections to which it refers, including definitions, but provided that for purposes hereof the term AMajority Banks@ used in such Section 5.02 shall mean the AMajority Lenders@ as defined in the Facility Agreement) is hereby incorporated into this Guaranty as a covenant of the Guarantor hereunder as if set out in full herein and made a part of this Schedule to the same extent as if the Credit Agreement were set out in full herein.
+If the Credit Agreement should for any reason terminate or be amended without the consent of the Beneficiary acting with the approval of the Majority Lenders, such provision shall be incorporated herein as it existed immediately prior to such event.

 3. Setoffs and Counterclaims.
-Until all Obligations have been paid in full, no set-off, counterclaim, recoupment, reduction, or diminution of any obligation, or which Guarantor may have against , Beneficiary, or any other party, shall be available to, or shall be asserted by, Guarantor against Beneficiary or any subsequent holder of the Obligations or any part thereof or against payment of the Obligations or any part thereof.
+Until all Obligations have been paid in full, no set-off, counterclaim, recoupment, reduction, or diminution of any obligation, or any defense of any kind or nature which ECT and/or Power 2 may have against Beneficiary or any other party, or defense which Guarantor may have against ECT and/or Power 2 Obligor, Beneficiary, or any other party, shall be available to, or shall be asserted by, Guarantor against Beneficiary or any subsequent holder of the Obligations or any part thereof or against payment of the Obligations or any part thereof.
+Notwithstanding any other provision herein to the contrary, the Guarantor retains its all rights, offsets, counterclaims and other defenses of the Obligor relating to the Obligations, it being the intent of the parties hereto that the Guarantor shall only be responsible for the performance of the Obligations under the Contract to the extent that such Obligations are actually required to be performed by the Obligor thereunder (or would be required to be performed assuming that the Contract is a legal, valid and binding obligation of the Obligor).

 4. Amendment and Modification of Guaranty.
-No term or provision of this Guaranty shall be amended, modified, altered, waived, terminated or supplemented except in a writing signed by the Guarantor and the Beneficiary.
+No term or provision of this Guaranty shall be amended, modified, altered, waived, terminated or supplemented except in a writing signed by the Guarantor and the Beneficiary, acting with the consent of the Agent under the Facility Agreement.

 5. Assignment.
 Neither the Guarantor nor the Beneficiary may assign its rights, interest or obligations hereunder to any other person without the prior written consent of the Guarantor or the Beneficiary, as the case may be; provided that the Beneficiary may assign its rights hereunder to any entity to whom rights under the Contract are validly assigned without the consent of the Guarantor.